hurwitzlab/phage_detection_benchmarks/src/data_selection/README.md

 Once all files have been drawn from (some may be repeatedly drawn from if `--replace`), then it checks if the number of selected fragments is equal to the requested number.
 If there are less selected then requested, there are 2 possibilities:

 * If `--replace == False`, the program warns and returns a number of fragments equal to the number of files.
 * If `--replace == True`, the program will randomly select another file, and try to find a fragment that has not been selected yet.
-It will repeat this 25 times before giving up and returning the maximum number of unique fragments it could find.
+It will repeat this until all files have been exhausted, and return what it finds with a warning.